mwpdesign/PP2/memory-bank/docs/features/order-management.md

 ## Overview
 The Order Management System handles the creation, tracking, and processing of medical orders with real-time status updates and HIPAA-compliant data handling.

+The primary user interface for order management (especially for roles like Master Distributor) presents a streamlined three-stage status progression for core fulfillment: **Pending → Preparing → Shipped**.
+This UI flow is a simplified representation of the more detailed backend status machine outlined in the workflow diagram below.
+The detailed workflow encompasses all possible states and transitions managed by the backend system.

 ## Core Features

 ### Order Workflow